Kings Subbasin Coordination

-The Kings Subbasin GSAs are moving forward with option 3, and as such will be entering a formal coordination agreement to achieve subbasin alignment toward sustainability.
+The Kings Subbasin GSAs will enter a formal coordination agreement to achieve subbasin alignment toward sustainability.

 A coordination agreement includes: